 Lining up the pieces helps the bone grow back together in a straight position.

 After it's over, your child's doctor will do an X-ray to make sure it's lined up right.
-Then he'll put on a cast.
+Then they'll put on a cast.
 That keeps the bone fragments in the right position as they heal.

 Your child's doctor may recommend an over-the-counter pain medicine such as acetaminophen (Tylenol) or ibuprofen for the first few days, or a prescription drug.
-He may also prescribe antibiotics to fight infection, especially if surgery was needed.
+They may also prescribe antibiotics to fight infection, especially if surgery was needed.

 The Healing Process